Shock formation for the Burgers-Hilbert equation: Introduction

 \textbf{Step 4:} We prove the estimates for the time derivatives of $\tau$ and $\xi$ thus obtaining precise information on the blowup time and location.

 \textbf{Step 5:} After closing the bootstrap, we prove the pointwise convergence of $U(X,s)$ to $\overline{U}_\nu$, a rescaled version of $\overline{U}$ defined in Theorem \ref{thm:self}.
-The rescaling is for matching the third spacial derivative at $X=0$.
+The rescaling is for matching the third spatial derivative at $X=0$.
 To do so, we consider the equation \eqref{eq:eqtildenu} for the difference $\widetilde{U}_\nu:=U-\overline{U}_\nu$, then use the Taylor expansion of $\widetilde{U}_\nu$ at $X=0$ and the (new) Lagrangian trajectory associated to \eqref{eq:eqtildenu} to propagate to all $X\in\mathbb{R}$.

-\begin{remark} Step 3 is what differs most from previous treatments concerning the compressible Euler equations.
-In \cite{B-S-V1}, the $|x|^{-\frac{2}{3}}$ decay rate of $\partial_xW(x,s)$, which is analogous to our $\partial_XU(X,s)$, as $|x|\to\infty$, is not part of the bootstrap assumptions.
-In \cite{B-S-V2}, the authors were able to prove a uniform spacial decay for $\partial_1W(y,s)$, which is analogous to our $\partial_XU(X,s)$:

-Since the self-similar evolution equation for the 3D compressible Euler equation have finite speed of propagation, solutions have (time-dependent) compact support if the initial data have compact support.
-From this, one can use a commutator estimate with the weight $(1+y^2)^\frac{1}{3}$ to gain spacial decays of higher order derivatives from an even higher Sobolev norm along with decays of lower order derivatives.
-Hence, the relevant forcing terms have the desired spacial decay even though bounding them involve higher order derivatives.
-The very high Sobolev norm and compact support are what make the argument close.
+\begin{remark} Step 3 is what differs most from previous treatments concerning the compressible Euler equations \cite{B-S-V1}, \cite{B-S-V2}.
+Since the self-similar evolution equation for the 3D compressible Euler equation has finite speed of propagation, solutions have (time-dependent) compact support if the initial data have compact support.
+From this, one can use a commutator estimate with the weight $(1+X^2)^{1/3}$ to gain spatial decays of higher order derivatives from an even higher Sobolev norm along with decays of lower order derivatives.
+Hence, the relevant forcing terms have the desired spatial decay even though bounding them involve higher order derivatives.
+The very high Sobolev norm and compact support are what close the argument.